Oil project near Amazon River mouth blocked by Brazil’s environment agency

 Energy Minister Alexandre Silveira said in March that the area is the “passport to the future” for development in Brazil’s northern region.
 In his prior terms, Lula used the same phrase to describe the offshore oil discoveries in an area known as pre-salt.

-But Lula has stived to demonstrate the environmental awakening he has undergone in the years since, with protection of the Amazon a fixture in his campaign last year to unseat Jair Bolsonaro and return to the presidency.
+But Lula has strived to demonstrate the environmental awakening he has undergone in the years since, with protection of the Amazon a fixture in his campaign last year to unseat Jair Bolsonaro and return to the presidency.

 Activists and experts had warned that approval for the offshore oil project could threaten the natural world, but also dent Lula’s newfound image as an environmental defender.